 Fellow content creator Sophie has put together tips on writing essays from home, for those of us heading away from Manchester for the break.

 Looking beyond academics, spring break is the perfect time to further enhance your degree with the Stellify award.
 You’ve probably heard A LOT about Stellify but in case you need a reminder it’s an extracurricular award made up of Ethical Grand Challenges, leadership roles , and volunteering.
 The holidays is the perfect time to catch up and enjoy volunteering for example without the added academic pressure.
 Look out for opportunities on Volunteer Hub or follow @uomvolunteering for more updates.

 Look ahead, if you have time

 It’s been a long semester but ….there’s still six weeks of teaching left !
-With blended learning and asynchronous videos, the spring break can be the perfect time to get a head-start on the rest of the semester’s content.
-If the videos aren’t available yet try looking at the notes, or maybe even the teaching plan and textbooks.
+The spring break can be the perfect time to get a head-start on the rest of the semester’s content.
+You might already have some material online, but if not try looking at the notes, or maybe even the teaching plan and textbooks to get ahead with any reading.
 This way the new content won’t catch you totally unaware and revision for summer exams will be much easier.